 Study Circles can extend your activity beyond the MOOC and help the group identify and specify priorities and objectives they are working on.
 The frameworks and tools help deepen insights and strengthen strategic thinking.
 And the group work provides opportunities to strengthen trust and increase capacity for strategic dialogue, to set goals and priorities, and plan action.
 When done well, collective work also strengthens and fosters the emergence of new leadership.

 Action Groups are composed of people who are already working together to advance systemic change in some way.
 Like Study Circles, they engage the course materials and exercises.
 The difference is that an Action Group already shares a common purpose and a set of priorities they are working on.

-The frameworks and tools introduced in the course increase the potential for critical reflection on a group’s current efforts and open discussion on other options and action strategies.
-We believe this is a powerful way to clarify assumptions, deepen analysis, identify priorities, and sharpen critical thinking about effective strategies for action.
+The frameworks and tools increase critical reflection on current efforts and potentially open discussion to new strategic options for action.
+We believe this is a powerful way to clarify assumptions, undertake intersectional analysis, identify priorities, and sharpen critical thinking about effective strategies for action.

 If you wish to register a preformed study circle or action group, contact us by email.
 We will send detailed instructions.
 In general, all participants in the preformed group first register in the MOOC as individuals.
 Then one member of the preformed group sends us a list of their names and emails (the ones that they used to register in Canvas).
 We will use this information to set up access to group tools and forums in Canvas.
 Give your group a fun descriptive name for communications and follow-up evaluation purposes.